 “Nah, Champoo took a vow of virginity.”

-“Like that girl you were talking to."
-He nodded to the table where New was entertaining an elderly French man with dreams of seduction.
+“Like that girl you were talking to?"
+The gaunt 50 year-old nodded to the table where New was entertaining an elderly French man.

 "Nice."
 Jamie sat next to me and Champoo licked his hand.
 She was a friendly dog.
-"Nice night for it
+"And nice night for it."

 "Monsoon season."
 I hadn't seen Jamie in several months.
-He looked good for his age.
 Rumor was that he was building a go-go bar in a vacant lot off Soi Buah-Khao and that Fabo, the Belgian oil explorer, was financing the project.

 "You sound happy."
 Jamie wiped the wet from his face.
 The car waited in the deluge.
 He wasn't staying long.